 NASA Umbrella is a compliant professional employment umbrella company.
-As an employer to UK contractors, freelancers and agency workers NASA must include our employees to support Gender Pay Reporting requirements.
+As an employer to UK contractors, freelancers and agency workers NASA must report data on our employees pay to support Gender Pay Reporting requirements.

-An umbrella company when operating correctly employees its workers through multiple assignments with recruitment agencies, which offers a vastly simpler process than having multiple employers each year.
-The employment and tax arrangements of an umbrella company see workers paid a minimum wage salary and a bonus.
+An umbrella company when operating correctly employees its workers through multiple assignments with recruitment agencies and end users.
+This offers a vastly simpler process than having multiple employers each year.
+The employment and tax arrangements of an umbrella company see workers generally paid a minimum wage salary and a bonus.
 As a result, the figures we have provided above may not support the government’s aim with this legislation.

 It is also a worthy point to note that an umbrella company does not negotiate, nor is it otherwise involved in the determination of a worker’s gross rate of pay.
 An umbrella engages with a recruitment agency for an agreed assignment rate, from which the umbrella retains its overheads and costs of employment, with the remainder available to pay the worker.

 All contractors, freelancers and agency workers have negotiated the assignment rate of pay with a recruitment agency directly before sourcing employment with an umbrella.
 As such pay rates vary widely by sector, skill set and experience.